-Buying Mistakes to Always Avoid
+Buying Mistakes to Avoid

 To the average London, Ontario real estate investor, going out and making your first deal can be a very daunting event.
 Although making mistakes is just part of the game, none of us want to make a mistake that costs us our hard earned money.
-However, learning from other real estate agents or investor's mistakes can help you go a long way in your real estate investing career.
+Learning from other real estate agents or investor's mistakes can help you go a long way in your real estate investing career.
 Below is a list of the most lethal real estate investing mistakes you should always avoid.

-I know this sounds like a no-brainer but there are those out there "Helping" new real estate investors get into properties with such incentives as no money down, Seller pays down payment, Seller pays for first 8 months negative rent, and Seller pays closing costs, etc. Don't fall for it!
+I know this sounds like a no-brainer but there are those out there "Helping" new real estate investors get into properties with such incentives as no money down, Seller pays the down payment, Seller pays for first 8 months negative rent, and Seller pays closing costs, etc. Don't fall for it!
 Never buy a negative cash flow property no matter what the so-called benefits.

 By doing this you are actually putting your own house at risk.
 Always get a hard money or private money loan for fix and flips and a regular loan for cash flow properties.
 You can start with a hard money loan to initially buy and fix the property and then getting a regular fixed rate loan using the equity of the property as your down payment.
 There are other methods and this is just one example.

-Going it alone
+Going it Alone

 Instead always hire a home inspector.
 This is a normal part of the due diligence process of purchasing a property.
 The home inspector can find problems no one else knows about.
 It’s good to trust but always verify.
 Make sure you get the full report and question anything that you don't like.

 Have I mentioned due diligence before?
-You need to get your home inspection, find a mortgage broker or bank to help you with the financing, make sure the value of the property is at or below market value and that it will cash flow.
+You need to get your home inspection, find a mortgage agent or broker to help you with the financing, make sure the value of the property is at or below market value and that it will cash flow.
 You can't blame other people if you don't do these things.
 Again, your mentor can help you with this process as well.
 Van Bart Real Estate Brokerage Inc. does every single bit of due diligence we can for our clients but it’s still best practice to do your own due diligence for peace of mind.

-In a nutshell, real estate investment in London Ontario can be very rewarding and earn you a very handsome income, but many of those who get into it don't follow the proper steps and often make costly mistakes.
+In a nutshell, real estate investment in London Ontario can be very rewarding and earn you a very handsome income, however, many of those who get into it don't follow the proper steps and often make costly mistakes.
 These mistakes can even make them quit, which is unfortunate.
 Mistakes make you better at what you are doing, but only if you are able and willing to learn from them.
 Better yet, learn from other people’s mistakes and start realizing your dream of financial independence and financial freedom.